- Found in Central and South America, the greater spear-nosed bat is unusual in that it feeds on birds, bats, and small rodents.

 It is found in the Philippines and lives in hardwood forests near the edges of cliffs, swamps or mangrove forests, and other places where it can stay clear of human habitation.

 The bat’s fur is short, smooth, and variegated, with brown or black on the head, russet around the shoulder, cream on the nape of the neck, and golden hairs found all over the body.
 These bats do have a peculiar odor that humans find off-putting.
 Scientists suspect this odor helps the bats communicate.

 The golden-crowned flying fox is a frugivore and helps to disperse seeds, especially those of the fig. Scientists don’t know its mating habits or how long it lives in the wild.
 They have observed that it likes to roost with other kinds of fruit bats.
 The golden-crowned flying fox leaves its colony when the sun sets to find fruit, then comes home before the sun rises.
 Because of extensive habitat loss in the Philippines, the golden-crowned flying fox is endangered.

-Summary of the Top 10 Largest Bats in the World
+Summary of the Top 10 Largest Bats in the World in 2024

 Bats are already intimidating creatures, but let’s review the 10 biggest ones in the bunch:

 |Size (Nose to Tail)